hamitsehjal/Data-Structures-Algorithms/Stack/Monotonic Stacks.md

 Monotonic stacks can be four types:

-1. Strictly Decreasing Stack: every element is smaller than its previous element
+1. Strictly Decreasing Stack: every element is smaller than its previous elemententer code here
 2. Non-Increasing Stack: every element is either smaller or equals to its previous element
 3. Strictly Increasing Stack
 4. Non-Decreasing Stack